Resume Tips

 5. Keep It Concise and Well-Structured

-Ensure your resume is concise by using concise sentences and organizing information into sections using appropriate headings.
-Make use of bold and italics to emphasize important details, but don’t overwhelm the reader with excessive formatting.
+Be sure that your resume is short by using brief sentences and dividing your details into sections with appropriate headings.
+Make use of bold and italics in order to draw attention to key details but avoid overwhelming the reader with excessive formatting.

 6. Proofread for Errors